10 Entrepreneurial Side Hustles

 Maps & Your Contact Details

-I can remember when a student once pointed out that it was obvious where I lived because Instagram had tagged my location on a lot of my recent posts (this feature has now been removed) but it was alarming that they could easily look on my feed and see where I had been, and where I’d posted a majority of pictures; ie at that time, my ‘home studio’.
+I can remember when a student once pointed out that it was obvious where I lived because Instagram had tagged my location on a lot of my recent posts (this feature has now been removed) but it was alarming that they could easily look at my feed and see where I had been, and where I’d posted a majority of pictures; ie at that time, my ‘home studio’.

 It can also be scary, and very annoying, when contact details are slipped into the public realm like your email or phone number, and you start attracting spam.
 Be very careful about where your details can be seen, and by whom.
 If you don’t want your email out there, take it off your Instagram bio and remove the contact button as it takes people right to an email page where they can copy your address.
 People can always DM you if you want them to contact you.